msudol/node-newsreader/README.md

 3. NPM the Node Package Manager will setup node-newsreader and any depenendcies
 4. Run command > node app

-Running the app will present a CLI that prompts for user input.
+On launch the app will pull the feed configued in config.js and will present a CLI and menu for user input.
 The following commands are available:

 * pull: get the latest RSS newsfeed (runs on app start)
 * titles: show index of news titles